shadowpint/KardPay/README.md

                                     using API calls from internet including(authentication, registration, fetching data like transaction details
                                     offers , adding credit card, profile updating, profile pic uploading from api

   --WebApp  -- Deveoped in Django a database backed REST API service for the mobile app
- --IBM Bluemix  hosted on IBM bluemix with url http://kradapi-semimountainous-bachelorhood.mybluemix.net/admin/
+  - 40:--IBM Bluemix  hosted on IBM bluemix with url http://kradapi-semimountainous-bachelorhood.mybluemix.net/admin/
  for guset user, to test backend of mobile application, Please use following credentials
 # username - guest
 # password - guest
---IBM Watson -- used IBM watson visual recognition service for detection of face while uploading the profile pic, its avoids and restricts user from uploading random pic, only a pic with face in it can be uploaded.
+ - 20 :--IBM Watson -- used IBM watson visual recognition service for detection of face while uploading the profile pic, its avoids and restricts user from uploading random pic, only a pic with face in it can be uploaded.
 To test this feature one can go to profile section of the app and click on photo on the upper left corner of the phone screen.
 Click on the area of pic to open camera and upload your photo, the app relaunches camera if you click any other photo, which is not having any
 face in it, demo is shown at this url https://youtu.be/1RbhwEQB7DY